open-company/open-company-web/README.md

 Users of the [OpenCompany](https://opencompany.com/) platform should get started by going to [OpenCompany](https://opencompany.com/).
 The following usage is for developers wanting to work on the platform's Web application software.

-Local usage of the web application requires you to run 2 services, the [API service](https://github.com/open-company/open-company-api) and the [Auth service](https://github.com/open-company/open-company-auth).
-Both can be started in their respective repositiories with:
+Local usage of the web application requires you to run 3 services, the [Storage service](https://github.com/open-company/open-company-storage), the [Auth service](https://github.com/open-company/open-company-auth), and the [Interaction service](https://github.com/open-company/open-company-interaction).
+All can be started in their respective repositiories with:

 ```console
 lein start